My Rollins Gateway: A Pillar of Progress

 Aditya Mahara ’12’s path through Rollins was defined by both the opportunities he seized and those he created for himself.

-You might think that someone like Aditya Mahara ’12—a Rollins Cornell Scholar who earned a PhD in engineering from Dartmouth and is now a product manager at AstraZeneca—would have spent his time in college laser-focused on academics.
+You might think that someone like Aditya Mahara ’12—a Rollins Cornell Scholar who earned a PhD in engineering from Dartmouth and is now a senior product manager at medical technology company Medable—would have spent his time in college laser-focused on academics.
 And your assumption wouldn’t be wrong exactly—just incomplete.

 “Coming from Nepal,” says Mahara, “everything felt like a great opportunity to me—the community, the service aspect, the friendships.
 I learned to exercise this muscle of gratitude.
 And I ended up being quite involved at Rollins.”